Tre5et/dynview/commands.md

 `/adaptiveview unlock` allows you to unlock the View and Simulation Distance.

+- `all` clears all locks, that don't have a condition for automatic unlocking
 - `main` clears all View Distance and Simulation Distance locks, that don't have a condition for automatic unlocking
 - `view` clears all View Distance locks, that don't have a condition for automatic unlocking
 - `simulation` clears all Simulation Distance locks, that don't have a condition for automatic unlocking